 If you are charged with a misdemeanor, do not make the mistake of thinking that, because it is considered less serious than a felony, you do not need skillful legal representation.
 A year in jail is nothing to take lightly, and every criminal conviction brings collateral consequences that can have a far-reaching impact far beyond the initial jail term and fines.

-While the Oklahoma District Attorney’s Office prosecutes the majority of these crimes, some felonies fall under federal jurisdiction.
-Crimes which take place on federal property or tribal land, crimes which cross state lines, and crimes that victimize the United States government and its agencies are some of the acts which may be charged as federal offenses:
+While the Oklahoma District Attorney’s Office prosecutes the majority of these charges, some felonies fall under federal jurisdiction.
+Those which take place on federal property or tribal land, those which cross state lines, and those that victimize the United States government and its agencies are some of the acts which may be charged as federal offenses:

 Oklahoma has three federal criminal courts, with each covering a specific geographic area of the state: The United States District Court for the Western District of Oklahoma in Oklahoma City, for the Eastern District in Muskogee, and for the Northern District in Tulsa.